feifxi/mern-realtime-chat-app/README.md

-Visit this project
+Visit this project (may take 40-50sec due to freezing mode) https://mern-realtime-chatapp-ddyw.onrender.com
-https://mern-realtime-chatapp-ddyw.onrender.com
-- may take 30-40 second in the first visit (it free plan hosting im broke)